nathanielhall/micro-frontends/README.md

-# Micro Frontend Architecture
+# Micro frontend packages inside a monorepo
-> Playing with Webpack 5 module federation with Single Spa
+> Experimenting with Webpack 5 module federation with Single Spa inside a monorepo